AdobeDocs/journey-optimizer-learn.en/help/summit/l535-lab-2025/lesson-5.md

 ---
-title: Lesson 5 – Test your Journey
+title: Lesson 5 – Test your journey
 description: In this lesson you test your journey.
 Testing the journey before publishing is a critical step.
 This helps the practitioner to see if the journey logic is set up as intended.
 feature: Journeys
 role: User